-Some details about the rocket under development became known from American sources.
+From American sources, some details about the rocket under development became known.
 In particular, the estimated firing range is 1300 kilometers.
 It is clear that the Americans reported this for one purpose - to scare China.
-Relations between the USA and China are tense as never before.
+US-PRC relations are more tense than ever.

 I was interested in this message somewhat on the other hand.
 1300 kilometers is a sufficient range for a threat to our Far East, the Kuril Islands and Sakhalin in particular.
 The appearance of such weapons, if ignored on our part, really changes the balance of power in the region.
 And this is where the need arises for the Japanese government to support the movement for the return of the so-called northern territories.

 Tired of it.
 Close the question once and for all

 It is clear that the Japanese started talking about new weapons for a reason.
 The confrontation with China and North Korea, as it turned out, costs quite a lot of money.
 The years when the country hardly thought about its own defense are a thing of the past.
 The US requires payment of its own services for the protection and defense of the Japanese islands.
 And their own army has become a burden for the state budget.